Stability for multivalued McKean-Vlasov stochastic differential equations: Introduction

-If $A = 0$, Eq.(\ref{eq1}) becomes McKean-Vlasov stochastic differential equations (SDEs in short).
-And the first work on McKean-Vlasov SDEs can be tracked back to McKean \cite{MC}, who was inspired of Kac’s programme in Kinetic theory in \cite{ka}.
-From then on, a large number of results appear.
+If $A = 0$, Eq.(\ref{eq1}) becomes McKean-Vlasov SDE.
+And the first work on McKean-Vlasov SDEs can be tracked back to McKean \cite{MC}, who was inspired of Kac's programme in Kinetic theory in \cite{ka}.
+From then on, a large number of results appear (c.f. \cite{LM}-\cite{WDL}).
 Let us mention some related works.
-For Eq.(\ref{eq1}), under non-Lipschitz coefficients, Ding and Qiao \cite{DQ1, DQ2} proved the well-definedness, exponential stability of the second moment, exponentially 2-ultimate boundedness and almost surely asymptotic stability of strong solutions to these equations.
+For Eq.(\ref{eq1}), under non-Lipschitz coefficients, Ding and Qiao \cite{DQ1, DQ2} proved the well-posedness, exponential stability of the second moment, exponentially 2-ultimate boundedness and almost surely asymptotic stability of strong solutions to these equations.
 In \cite{WDL}, Hammersley, Siska and Szpruch also showed exponentially 2-ultimate boundedness of strong solutions for Eq.(\ref{eq1}) under the local boundedness for $b, \sigma$ and some extra properties for integrated Lyapunov functions.